-Every member association (full, associate, and affiliate).
+Every member association (full, associate, and affiliate) and all elected Members of the Executive Board.
 Each WSAVA member association has an Assembly representative who is the individual designated to officially vote on behalf of their association unless this vote is assigned by Proxy to another person (see below).